WSU-kduncan/ceg3120-drwbowen/Projects/Project3/README.md

     - the internet gateway is what allows this VPS to be connected to the internet
 ![Gw](images/GW.png)
 - 4- Route Table
-    - the route table is
+    - the route table is just the rules that directs the traffic on the network.
 ![RT](images/RT.png)
-- 5-
+- 5- Security Group
+    - this is set up to tell the VPC what sources are trusted, and can have access to the VPC.
+Like with this project I specified that my home IP address, Wright States IP address and other services inside the VPC will be able to SSH in.
 ![SG](images/SG.png)

 ## PART 2